The British Polygraph Society

-Research is conducted on computerized polygraph at the University of Utah Psychology Laboratory by Drs John C. Kircher and David C. Raskin.
+Research is conducted on computerised polygraph at the University of Utah Psychology Laboratory by Drs John C. Kircher and David C. Raskin.

 Drs John C. Kircher and David C. Raskin develop the “Computer Assisted Polygraph System” (CAPS), which incorporates the first algorithm used for evaluating physiological data collected for diagnostic purposes.

-At Johns Hopkins University Applied Physics Laboratory, Dr Dale E. Olsen, assisted by Mr John C. Harris, completes a software program called “POLYSCORE”.
-The program implements an algorithm-based chart-scoring system to analyze the polygraph data collected and to estimate a statistical probability of deception in a subject after questioning.
+At Johns Hopkins University Applied Physics Laboratory, Dr Dale E. Olsen, assisted by Mr John C. Harris, completes a software programme called “POLYSCORE”.
+The programme implements an algorithm-based chart-scoring system to analyse the polygraph data collected and to estimate a statistical probability of deception in a subject after questioning.

 Polygraph makes its formal entrance into the computer age.

-POLYSCORE Version 5.1 analyzes the data from polygraph examinations administered in 1,411 real-life criminal cases provided by the United States Department of Defence Polygraph Institute for study and comparison purposes.
+POLYSCORE Version 5.1 analyses the data from polygraph examinations administered in 1,411 real-life criminal cases provided by the United States Department of Defense Polygraph Institute for study and comparison purposes.

-Validated algorithms exceed 98 percent in their accuracy to quantify, analyze, and evaluate the physiological data collected from polygraph examinations administered in real-life criminal cases.
+Validated algorithms exceed 98 percent in their accuracy to quantify, analyse, and evaluate the physiological data collected from polygraph examinations administered in real-life criminal cases.